 The best of the best

 This is kind of a no-brainer on this list, since it also made the top of our general list of the best TVs you can buy.
 That doesn’t mean we just lazily slapped this TV at the number one slot, though.
 While fast action may dissolve into a blurry haze on older standard LCD TVs, the LG C8’s OLED display excels at displaying fast motion, meaning you won’t miss a thing.
 That’s to say nothing of just how good this TV’s picture looks, with support for every major high dynamic range (HDR) standard, including HDR10 and Dolby Vision, and Hybrid Log Gamma for future proofing.

 The C8-series’ color accuracy and resolution are nothing sort of thrilling, while a wide viewing angle means everyone will get primo picture quality, no matter where they’re seated.
-The price isn’t for everyone, with the 55-inch model going for $2,500, the 65-inch model going for $3,500, and the 77-inch model going for a steep $9,000, but if you’re looking at a major living room upgrade that will spectacularly display the World Cup, this is our top recommendation.
+The price isn’t for everyone, with the, the , and the , but if you’re looking at a major living room upgrade that will spectacularly display the World Cup, this is our top recommendation.

 While TCL may not have been a blip on the radar a few years ago, things have changed in a hurry.
 Not only is this pretty much the only current 65-inch 4K UHD TV you’ll find for under $1,000, but it’s also packed with features and looks great to boot, which is why it’s our current pick for the flat-out best TV you can buy at the $1,000 price point.